gamingrobot/Serpentine/README.md

 ## Limitations

-- Metrics are per IIS Worker Process (Only an issue if you have changed `Maximum Worker Processes`)
+- Metrics are per IIS Worker Process (Only an issue if you have changed `Maximum Worker Processes` in the AppPool settings)
 - IIS Integrated Pipeline only

 ## Requirements